xentek/k2-style-switcher/README.txt

 The default K2 style to be applied to a given post or page can be specified using a parameter added to the URL, post or page meta data, or an overall site default.

-Style selections made by the user are persistent for the duration of their visit and overide default values, however they can be overidden using a URL parameter.
+Style selections made by the user are persistent for the duration of their visit and override default values, however they can be overridden using a URL parameter.

 == Installation ==